Friday, December 6, 2024

 In the United States

-While the European Sinterklaas retained his bishop's attire, the American version turned him into something else.
+While the European Sinterklaas retained some of his bishop's attire, the American version turned him into something else.
 By the middle of the twentieth century he had become merely an elf in a sleigh drawn by reindeer.

 Arthur J. Stansbury, The Children's Friend